natelandau/obsidian-metadata/README.md

 -   `--config-file`: Specify a custom configuration file location
 -   `--dry-run`: Make no destructive changes
+-   `--import-csv` Import a CSV file with bulk updates
 -   `--export-csv`: Specify a path and create a CSV export of all metadata
 -   `--export-json`: Specify a path and create a JSON export of all metadata
 -   `--export-template`: Specify a path and export all notes with their associated metadata to a CSV file for use as a bulk import template